 You'll need to drink a lot of it though.
 In one study, published in the Journal of Research in Medical Sciences, researchers found people that drank four cups of green tea per day, for two months, saw a significant drop in body weight, their BMI, waist circumference and blood pressure.

-if you're looking to get smarter, lose some weight and keep your bone health and cancer levels down, it might be time to switch out your daily cup of coffee for a lower-caffeine, green tea alternative.
+If you're looking to get smarter, lose some weight and keep your bone health and cancer levels down, it might be time to switch out your daily cup of coffee for a lower-caffeine, green tea alternative, as well as doing the best exercises for weight loss.
 We'll drink to that.

 Start your week with achievable workout ideas, health tips and wellbeing advice in your inbox.

 Matt Evans is an experienced health and fitness journalist and is currently Fitness and Wellbeing Editor at TechRadar, covering all things exercise and nutrition on Fit&Well's tech-focused sister site.
 Matt originally discovered exercise through martial arts: he holds a black belt in Karate and remains a keen runner, gym-goer, and infrequent yogi.
 His top fitness tip?
 Stretch.